+My Lord,

-I have resided near seven years on the coast of Africa, for most part of the time as commanding officer.
-From the knowledge I have of the country and its inhabitants, I am inclined to think that the within plan will be attended with great success, if countenanced by your Lordship.
-I beg leave further to represent to your Lordship, that the like attempts, when encouraged by other governments, have met with uncommon success; and at this very time I know a very respectable character, a black priest, at Cape Coast Castle.
+I HAVE resided near seven years on the coast of Africa, for most part of the

+the time as commanding officer.
+From the knowledge I have of the country and its inhabitants, I am inclined to think that the within plan will be attended with great fuccess, if countenanced by your Lordship.
+I beg leave further to represent to your Lordship, that the like attempts, when encouraged by other governments, have met with uncommon success; and at this very time I know a very respectable character a black priest at Cape Coast Castle.
 I know the within named Gustavus Vassa, and believe him a moral good man.

-I have the honor to be, my Lord, Your Lordship's
+I have the honour to be,

+My Lord,

-Humble and obedient servant, MATT.
-MACNAMARA.
+Your Lordship's humble and obedient servant,

+MATT.
+MACNAMARA: